-This cache has gone many years without being found.
+There has been quite a bit of recent interest in the Geocache I placed more than 20 years ago.
 I haven't been back to see it since I placed it there in 2001 but I have no reason to believe that it no longer there.
+It is located on an uninhabited island so I would be surprised if it has been disturbed.
 If you go to find it, please take a picture before you move anything so I can see how it looks now.

 On 10 July, 2001 the crew of the sailing vessel Chama placed a conch shell horn on Isla Morro Blanco in a small group of islands called Los Testigos.
 The conch shell came from Belize and was fashioned into a horn aboard Chama.
 In many Caribbean countries, the horns are sounded to let people know that there is fresh fish for sale.